StefanoLia/Trello-Parser/README.md

 2) Put the file in the same directory of the script *parser.py*

-3) Run the comand: python parser.py
+3) Run the comand:

+- python parser.py --all (take all the trello cards you have in your board)
+- python parser.py (take all the cards in your "In progress" list.
+You must have it)

 4) A file called "trello_activities.csv" will be generated at the end of the program